5 X Settings to Filter Your Feed (Stop the Ragebait)

 Muting an account removes its content from your feed entirely and the account is never notified.
 To mute someone, visit their profile, tap the three-dot menu in the upper right, and select Mute.

-Where Muted Words and Muted Accounts are proactive—filtering content before it reaches you—the Not Interested and Show Less Often buttons are reactive.
-They only fire after a post has already appeared in your feed, but they still serve as a useful second layer of training.
+Muted Words and Muted Accounts work before unwanted content appears.
+Not Interested and Show Less Often give X feedback after a post has already reached your feed.

 Tapping the three dots on any For You post reveals both options.
 Not Interested signals that you do not want that content type.
 Show Less Often reduces the frequency of posts from that specific account without fully muting it.